 Full Disk Encryption In FreeBSD 9.1

 We will be using GELI as the encryption and UFS as the file system, all inside a 64GB SSD.
-Please note that when I say full disk encryption it means everything but the /boot partition.
+Please note that when I say full disk encryption it means everything except the /boot partition.
 For this article and in my case you'll be using the /dev/ada0 disk.
 Two partitions; a 10G /boot and the rest of the disk as /.
 Why no swap you ask?
 In most recent machines there is enough RAM to not need any, top that with using a SSD and it is an easier choice to make.

 Take a look at the Release notes, Handbook, Wiki, and Forums for more information regarding FreeBSD.
 I also suggest taking a glance at the following man pages ( tunefs, newfs, geli, gpart ) for the commands we will be using, just in case there is something extra your system/setup requires.

 Download, prepare the installation media, then boot into it.
 The next few steps are really straight forward and the handbook does a pretty good job explaining its options.
 In the "Welcome" menu choose "Install", choose your keyboard layout, then type in your hostname; pcname.localhost.home or something resembling that format.
 Choose the optional system components as you wish, the default options are fine.
 Finally, when it comes to the "Partitioning", select "Shell".
 Inside the shell you'll be typing the commands below.